-- (e) listed equities (other than equity investment funds); - (f) trading-related repo-style transactions (repo-style transactions that are (i) entered into for liquidity management purposes and are (ii) valued at accrual for accounting purposes, are not presumed to be trading-related); - (g) instruments that would give rise to net short risk positions for equity risk or credit risk in the banking book; - (h) options including bifurcated embedded derivatives from instruments issued out of the banking book that relate to credit or equity risk. - In view of their nature in terms of trading intent, the ECB considers that the following types of positions and instruments are expected be included in the banking book: - (a) unlisted equities; - (b) instruments designated for securitisation warehousing; - (c) real estate holdings; - (d) retail credit and credit to small and medium-sized enterprises (SMEs); - (e) other types of credit; - (f) equity investments in a fund for which the institution cannot obtain liquid prices; - (g) derivative instruments that have any of the types of instrument mentioned in sub-paragraphs (a) to (f) as an underlying asset; - (h) instruments held for the purpose of hedging a particular risk of a position in any of the types of instrument mentioned in sub-paragraphs (a) to (g). - In addition, for each category listed in paragraphs 6 and 7, institutions should be able to indicate whether the corresponding positions are included within the scope of the internal model approach (IMA). - In accordance with Article 106 of the CRR, internal hedges (as defined in Article 4(1)(96) of the CRR) must be properly documented and not be primarily intended to avoid or reduce own funds requirements.
-Therefore institutions
+- (e) listed equities (other than equity investment funds); - (f) trading-related repo-style transactions (repo-style transactions that are (i) entered into for liquidity management purposes and are (ii) valued at accrual for accounting purposes, are not presumed to be trading-related); - (g) instruments that would give rise to net short risk positions76 for equity risk or credit risk in the banking book; - (h) options including bifurcated embedded derivatives77 from instruments issued out of the banking book that relate to credit or equity risk. - In view of their nature in terms of trading intent, the ECB considers that the following types of instruments and positions are expected be included in the banking book: - (a) unlisted equities; - (b) instruments designated for securitisation warehousing; - (c) real estate holdings; - (d) retail credit and credit to small and medium-sized enterprises (SMEs); - (e) other types of credit; - (f) equity investments in a fund for which the institution cannot obtain daily price quotes;78 - (g) derivative instruments that have any of the types of instrument mentioned in points (a) to (f) as an underlying asset; - (h) instruments held for the purpose of hedging a particular risk of a position in any of the types of instrument mentioned in points (a) to (g). - 8.
+In addition, for each category listed in paragraphs 6 and 7, institutions should be able to indicate to what extent the corresponding positions are included within the scope of the internal model approach (IMA). - In accordance with Article 106 of the CRR, internal hedges (as defined in Article 4(1)(96) of the CRR) must be properly documented and not be primarily intended to avoid or reduce own funds requirements.
+Therefore, institutions

-&lt;sup>62 An institution will have a net short risk position for equity risk or credit risk if the present value of the position increases when an equity price decreases or when the credit spread of an issuer or group of issuers of debt increases.
+76 An institution will have a net short risk position for equity risk or credit risk if the present value of the position increases when an equity price decreases or when the credit spread of an issuer or group of issuers of debt increases.

-&lt;sup>63 Bifurcation means the separation of a derivative that is embedded in a hybrid security and that has to be separated according to accounting rules from the host security, and which has to be accounted for using the accounting rules for derivatives.
+77 Bifurcation means the separation of a derivative that is embedded in a hybrid security and that has to be separated according to accounting rules from the host security, and which has to be accounted for using the accounting rules for derivatives.

-&lt;sup>64 Where an institution is aware of the underlying investments of the fund on a daily basis, the underlying investments might be assigned to the trading or banking book depending on their characteristics.
+78 Where an institution is aware of the underlying investments of the fund on a daily basis, the underlying investments might be assigned to the trading or banking book depending on their characteristics, irrespective of the availability of daily price quotes for the fund itself.

-should be able to identify all internal hedges and should document their treatment for the purpose of calculating own funds requirements for market risk.
+should be able to identify79 all internal hedges and should document their treatment for the purpose of calculating own funds requirements for market risk.
 In accordance with Article 106(1)(d) of the CRR, the market risk that is generated by an internal hedge must be dynamically managed in the regulatory trading book within the authorised limits.
 For this reason, the ECB considers that proper documentation should distinguish between: